xuchun725/stat679work/hw2/readme.md

   - divide energy values by 1000 and write them in an additional column

 ### Features

 - **check assumptions** (if violated, an error message will be displayed)
   - times in temperature file should be in ascending order
   - times in energy file should be at midnight(00:00:00), Wisconsin time(GMT-05:00)
 - be safe for user: **not overwriting** existing files unintentionally
 - have an option to **append** to an existing file

+Other assumptions:

+- the water temperature file has 2 header lines.
+In the example provided, these lines look like this:

+    "Plot Title: 10679014 jackson July29"
+    "#","Date Time, GMT-05:00","K-Type, °F (LGR S/N: 10679014, SEN S/N: 10679014, LBL: water pipe)"

+- the energy file is assumed to have a one-line header
+- the last line in the energy file is ignored: it looks like this in the example provided:

+    Total,139935

 ## Usage
 ### run as a script in bash
 #### preparation
-- add shebang line `#!/usr/bin/env python` at the beginning of `merge.py`
+- the script `merge.py` starts with this shebang line `#!/usr/bin/env python` so that it can be executed with `./merge.py` at the shell prompt
-- change the permission of the script file `chmod u+x ./merge.py`
+- change the permission of the script file to be executable:
+  `chmod u+x ./merge.py`

 #### help message
 ```shell